 Her choreographic work has been presented in Portland, Oregon at A-WOL and the West Linn Theater; in New York at Garner Arts Center and Chapman Steamer Arts, and in New York City at Judson Church, Center for Performance Research, Triskelion, CAVE, CUNY, Dance New Amsterdam, West End Theater, Dixon Place, Location One, DUMBO Dance Festival, Green Space, The Peter Jay Sharp Theater at Lincoln Center, and The Juilliard School.

-Ms. Eckert is a founding member and producer of the free performance series, STUFFED: Dinner and Dance at Judson Church.
+Ms. Eckert is a founding member and co-producer of the free performance series, STUFFED: Dinner and Dance at Judson Church.